umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/api/content/index.md

 ## Update content

-Updates an existing content item with one or more language variations.
+Updates an existing content item that has one or more language variations.
 // sounds a little like it will update the content item with more languages?
 Is that the point?

 When content contains an upload field it is possible to send a file along with the request to update content.
 This is done by sending a multi-part request with the json body and the file, see [Create content with files](#create-content-with-files) for an example.
 If the content item doesn't include files then you can send a standard reqeust with a JSON payload to update the content item.